 The interaction of cultural heritage and native title

-In recent years some (but not all) State and Territory cultural heritage laws have been revised to more appropriately recognise the cultural heritage of Aboriginal and Torres Strait Islander people as acknowledged by the High Court in Mabo and subsequently in the Native Title Act and in Federal Court decisions.
+In recent years some (but not all) state and territory cultural heritage laws have been revised to more appropriately recognise the cultural heritage of Aboriginal and Torres Strait Islander people as acknowledged by the High Court in Mabo and subsequently in the Native Title Act 1993 (Cth) (NTA) and in Federal Court decisions.

 In the native title context it has been recognised that the continuing native title rights and interests of Aboriginal and Torres Strait Islander people can include a right to protect places and areas of importance and to safeguard the cultural knowledge associated with an area.